• Skip to primary navigation

 Eggs can be a great addition to your dog’s diet, but constantly monitor dogs after eating eggs to see if they have developed an allergic reaction.

-Did you know that back when dogs were hunters, they used to eat raw eggs straight from a bird’s nest?
+Did you know that when dogs were hunters, they ate raw eggs straight from a bird’s nest?

 Fortunately, dogs no longer have to search for food, but eggs can still provide them with protein.